It was only a year ago Jason Kelce was on the trade block. Now the city of Philadelphia is prepared to anoint Kelce Eagles center for life.

 Take your warm and fuzzies out of the equation for a moment.
 Kelce has three seasons remaining on his current deal with the Eagles, but 2018 is the final year to include guaranteed money.
 Usually, a player with any semblance of leverage can get an extension out of a similar situation, or at least restructure to provide financial security.

-Kelce is also set to account for $7.2 million on the salary cap, which ranks ninth among NFL centers currently under contract.
-As noted, the case can be made he’s the very best center and one of the best O-linemen in the entire league, and he deserves a raise.
+Kelce is also set to account for $7.2 million on the salary cap, ninth-most among NFL centers currently under contract.
+The case can be made he’s the very best center and one of the best O-linemen in the entire league, and he deserves a raise.

 Theoretically, Kelce can agree to restructure his deal strictly for the security, without adding years or money.
 But at age 30, coming off probably the best season of his career and his popularity having reached new heights, this may be his best shot to score one last long-term contract.

-Given everything Kelce suddenly means to this franchise, and that such a deal might be mutually advantageous, the Eagles could be happy to oblige.
+Given everything Kelce means to this franchise — now more than ever — and that a deal might be mutually advantageous, the Eagles could be happy to oblige.

 INTERIOR OFFENSIVE LINEMEN BREAKDOWN